 In making the decision, the Director of Children's Services must be satisfied that:

 An Eligible child will have the status and entitlements of a 'care leaver'.
-As such, they will be able to receive ongoing support, advice and encouragement to maximise their potential and will benefit from having direct support from their Personal Adviser up to the age of 25 years where they are in Education and Training.
+As such, they will be able to receive ongoing support, advice and encouragement to maximise their potential and will benefit from having direct support from their Leaving Care Worker up to the age of 25 years where they are in Education and Training.

 In the event a child may have become Looked After for a short period, fewer than 20 days, such as in a family crisis, it is not necessary for the Nominated Officer to approve their return home in these circumstances.
 However, the social worker and team manager must be satisfied that the return is (or remains) in the child's best interests and the arrangements will (continue to) safeguard and promote the child's welfare.

 Nevertheless, there will be situations where such circumstances create concern with respect to the child's vulnerability and where it is appropriate to consider whether the child should have a Child Protection Plan (see Section 47 Enquiries Procedure) or be a Child In Need, (see Child in Need Plans and Reviews).

 The process for ceasing to look after a child should also apply to Short Term Breaks (where the child is considered to be Accommodated in these circumstances), unless the Child is subject to Regulation 48 (1989 Act, The Care Planning, Placement and Case Review Regulations 2010).